Criteria for Creating Your Own Families of Hangers/Supports

 This functionality proves valuable for scheduling in Revit, as it can extract useful parameters from hosts (MEP elements) or structural elements.

 If you're starting from scratch without a library, the recommendations are quite similar: begin with an existing family and modify it as needed.
 Regularly import the family into the project, even if it's not finished, to ensure everything works as expected.
-You can also start with an empty template if you'd like to create it without the constraints and parameters of existing families.
+You can also start with an empty face-based template if you'd like to create it without the constraints and parameters of existing families.

 Before diving into creating or modifying families, consider that our provided hanger/support families are designed for customization; they might already meet your needs.
 Check out these two articles on our families for more guidance: Introduction, Features, and Functionality and Adding New Sizes for Unistruts, Rods, Cantilevers, or Other Parts.